apitestbase/apitestbase.github.io/_docs/en/structured-test-setup-for-integration-unit-test-isolation.md

 That's the whole picture: one Docker + schema setup at the top of the REST API tests, a table setup local to the one API that owns its table, and a shared table setup referenced by the two APIs that share a table.

-## Walking Through the Setups
+## Why the Setups Live Where They Do

-**Online Store (workspace)** — holds the API tests for this application.
-The Third-Party Integration Tests folder is shown only to place the REST API tests in the context of the application's full test suite; its setup is outside the scope of this example.

-**REST API Tests (folder setup)** — a Docker step starts the stub database: a dedicated PostgreSQL container, with database `online_store` created automatically.
-A database step then creates the `online_store` schema.
-Because this stub database belongs to the tests alone, the APIs run against a known, isolated dependency rather than a shared one.
-It sits at the top of the API tests so the stub database is provisioned in one place.

-**User Preferences API (folder setup)** — one database step creates the `user_preferences` table in the stub database.
-It lives here, and only here, because no other API touches this table.
+The tree shows *what* the setups are; the placement decisions are what make it work:

+* **The stub database is provisioned at the top.** The Docker step (PostgreSQL container) and schema creation sit on **REST API Tests**, so every API beneath it shares one isolated stub database instead of each standing up its own.
+* **A table's setup is owned by whoever uses it.** `user_preferences` is created on the **User Preferences API** folder, because that's the only API that touches it. `orders` is used by two APIs, so its setup — **Create Orders Table** — is *referenced* by both the Create Order and Update Order Status folders rather than duplicated in each.
-**Common Test Setups / Create Orders Table (test case)** — a standalone test case, in its own folder *outside* REST API Tests, with a database step that creates the `orders` table in the stub database.
-It's written to be repeatable — it drops the table first, then creates it — so it's safe to run more than once.
+* **A reference can reach anywhere in the tree.** **Create Orders Table** deliberately lives in **Common Test Setups**, outside REST API Tests, to show a Setup Reference isn't limited to a folder's own subtree.
+The setup itself is written to be repeatable — it drops the `orders` table before creating it — so running it more than once does no harm.

-**Create Order API and Update Order Status API (setup references)** — both folders reference "Create Orders Table" instead of duplicating its DDL.
-Because the referenced test case lives outside REST API Tests, this also shows that setup references aren't limited to a folder's own subtree.
+The workspace holds only the application's API tests; the **Third-Party Integration Tests** folder is shown purely to place the REST API tests within the application's full test suite.

 ## Running the Tests

-A folder's **Run Pattern** controls what a run includes — which setups run, and whether test cases run with them.
-ATB offers three:
+How a run behaves depends on the folder's [**Run Pattern**](/docs/en/folder-run-patterns) — which setups run, and whether test cases run with them.
+Two workflows put the patterns to use.

-* **Setups to Here** — runs every setup defined or referenced from the workspace level down to the folder, and no test cases.
-It prepares the environment without running any test.
-* **Default** — runs the folder's own setups, then recurses through everything beneath it: each descendant sub-folder's setups and all test cases.
-It does not run ancestor setups.
-* **All** — the same as Default, plus the ancestor setups first.
-A fully self-contained run.

-One current limitation to note: running a single test case on its own does not run any folder setups — neither its own folder's nor its ancestors'.
-Preparing those setups is what **Setups to Here** is for.

 ### During API development